How to Do a Brand Audit: An Executive’s Guide

 Measuring brand audit effectiveness

+Now, it’s time to create an action plan.
 Data interpretation is an art and a science.
-The auditor must pay attention to detail and sift through the numbers to uncover the most valuable information.
+The auditor must pay attention to detail and recognize patterns that can reveal valuable information.

 Spot trends

 Look for recurring themes or patterns in your data.
-For instance, customer reviews praise one of your product’s features but criticizes its UI.
+For instance, customer reviews praise one of your product's features but criticize its interface.

 Identify anomalies

 Watch for data points that deviate from the norm.
 These could signal potential problems or opportunities.
-For example, if you see a sudden increase in website visitors after a marketing campaign, test it again to make sure it isn’t an anomaly.
+For example, if you see a sudden increase in website visitors after a marketing campaign, test it again.

 Correlate data

 Look for relationships between unique sets of data.
 Perhaps regions with higher advertising spend have greater brand awareness and sales.
-This correlation might justify increasing the marketing budget.
+This correlation could support the recommendation to increase the marketing budget.

 Benchmarking against competitors

 Compare your data with industry standards or competitor performance.
-If your competitors have better social media engagement, it’s time to adjust your strategy.
+If your competitors have better social media engagement, it may be time to change your strategy.

 The brand audit report (with an example)